hmmakand/EdaStfpm/README.md

 # EdaStfpm

-## please follow the new Releases form Anomalib repo [https://github.com/openvinotoolkit/anomalib] to update the code it necessary. the version is used in this code is an v0.7.0.
+## please follow the new Releases form Anomalib repo [https://github.com/openvinotoolkit/anomalib] to update the code if necessary. the version is used in this code is an v0.7.0.
 Also for feature extraction there has some changes in the repo for add functionality.

 Article Link: https://ieeexplore.ieee.org/abstract/document/10560027